Marija258/Banking_Project_Deposits/README.md

 ## Project Description
 Analyzing the data related to direct marketing campaigns (phone calls) of a Portuguese bank using various ML techniques.
 The classification goal is to predict if the client will subscribe a long-term deposit.
 ## Data
-The data includes personal information about each customer, as well as information about the bank’s previous efforts in marketing to that client,
+The data includes personal information about each customer as well as information about the bank’s previous efforts in marketing to that client and social and economic context attributes.

 ## EDA
 **Job status**